mjreno/modflow6-nc-demo/README.md

 * All MODFLOW 6 NetCDF4 inputs will have the extension ".nc", which will be reserved for netcdf files.
 * Only one NetCDF4 input file will be supported per model.
-This means that the same file name can be found multiple time in a model namefile packages block, and an error should result if more than one unique netcdf input file name appears in the block.
+This means that the same file name can be found multiple times in a model namefile packages block, and an error should result if more than one unique netcdf input file name appears in the block.
 * Variable names are not inherently meaningful to MODFLOW 6.
 Variable attributes drive the reading and loading of input.
-* List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of input parameters needed for that package.
+* List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of dynamic input parameters needed for that package.

 MODFLOW 6 NetCDF attributes
 ---------------------------